Haus des Meeres – Aqua Terra Zoo: Admission, Attractions & Tips

 1. Marine Aquariums

-• Shark Tank: The 300,000 liter shark tank is home to black and white tip sharks, bamboo sharks and the over 100 kg sea turtle, Puppi.
+• Shark Tank: The 300,000 liter shark tank is home to black tip sharks, bamboo sharks and the over 100 kg sea turtle, Puppi.

-• Hammerhead Shark Pool: The hammerhead shark pool awaits you on the 10th floor, where hammerhead sharks, cownose rays & more cavort.
+• Hammerhead Shark Pool: The hammerhead shark pool awaits you on the 10th floor, where hammerhead sharks, southern stingray & more cavort.

 • Atlantic Tunnel: The 10 meter long Atlantic tunnel with its 500,000 liter tank is not only the largest sea aquarium in Austria, thanks to the glass tube that runs through the middle of the tank, you get a spectacular view of the fish world of the Atlantic.